The short answer

 Red flags on Kijiji “rescue” listings:

-Owner-rehoming on Kijiji can be legitimate (genuine owners trying to find a good home for a dog they can't keep), but verify carefully — ask for vet records, original adoption paperwork, and a face-to-face meeting at the dog's current home.
+Owner-rehoming on Kijiji can be legitimate.
+Genuine owners sometimes try to find a good home for a dog they cannot keep.
+Verify carefully.
+Ask for vet records, original adoption paperwork, and a face-to-face meeting at the dog's current home.
 See our rehoming guide for what good owner-rehoming looks like.

 Why do Yorkies end up in Calgary rescues?

-Common reasons: (1) Senior owner downsizing or passing — Yorkies live 13–16 years and often outlive their elderly owners.
+Common reasons: (1) Senior owner downsizing or passing.
+Yorkies live 13 to 16 years and often outlive their elderly owners.
 (2) Allergies in the household (despite Yorkies being touted as “hypoallergenic,” some people still react).
 (3) “Puppy was a Christmas gift” mismatches.
-(4) Former breeder retirement dogs — 4–8 year old breeding females retired from puppy mill operations, often with significant medical needs.
+(4) Former breeder retirement dogs.
+4 to 8 year old breeding females retired from puppy mill operations, often with significant medical needs.
 (5) Housing changes.
-(6) “Teacup” Yorkies with chronic health problems whose owners can't afford ongoing vet care.
+(6) “Teacup” Yorkies with chronic health problems whose owners cannot afford ongoing vet care.
 Most surrendered Yorkies are adult or senior, well-socialized, and ready for adoption.

 Are Yorkies good for first-time dog owners in Calgary?

-Yes for the right first-time owner — adults home most of the day, retirees, singles in apartments who can commit to consistent training.
+Yes for the right first-time owner.
+Adults home most of the day, retirees, and singles in apartments who can commit to consistent training.
 Yorkies fit Calgary condo weight limits.
-Five things first-time Yorkie owners need to commit to: (1) barking control from week one (Yorkies are vocal alert barkers), (2) housetraining patience (small bladders), (3) winter coat compliance (4–7 lbs lose heat fast), (4) dental care discipline (~80% develop dental disease without daily brushing), (5) handling socialization (start nail trims and tooth brushing immediately).
+Five things first-time Yorkie owners need to commit to: (1) barking control from week one (Yorkies are vocal alert barkers), (2) housetraining patience (small bladders), (3) winter coat compliance (4 to 7 lbs lose heat fast), (4) dental care discipline (~80% develop dental disease without daily brushing), (5) handling socialization (start nail trims and tooth brushing immediately).
 Avoid Yorkies as a first dog if you have young children under 7 (fragile bones), work 10+ hours daily without a midday walker, or want a low-maintenance dog.

 How long do Yorkies live?

-13–16 years typically, with many reaching 14–17 with good care.
-Among the longer-lived toy breeds, often outliving their elderly owners (a major source of Calgary rescue Yorkies).
+13 to 16 years typically, with many reaching 14 to 17 with good care.
+They are among the longer-lived toy breeds, often outliving their elderly owners (a major source of Calgary rescue Yorkies).
 Common Yorkie health issues: dental disease (~80% prevalence by age 3), luxating patella, tracheal collapse, hypoglycemia in puppies, liver shunts (Yorkie-specific elevated risk), and Legg-Calve-Perthes disease (hip joint degeneration in young dogs).
-Annual vet visits and dental cleanings starting around age 2–3 catch most issues early.
-A Calgary Yorkie adopted at age 2 will likely be with you for 12+ years — plan for the long commitment.
+Annual vet visits and dental cleanings starting around age 2 to 3 catch most issues early.
+A Calgary Yorkie adopted at age 2 will likely be with you for 12 or more years.
+Plan for the long commitment.

 Frequently Asked Questions